galaxyproject/training-material/topics/computational-chemistry/tutorials/zauberkugel/tutorial.md

 ## Splitting ePharmaLib into individual pharmacophores

 The ePharmaLib subset representing human protein targets (*ePharmaLib_PHARAO_human.phar*) is a concatenated file containing 5,010 individual pharmacophore files.
-From a computing standpoint, it is preferable to split the dataset into individual files (with the Unix command-line utility `split`) in order to simultaneously perform several pharmacophore alignments in batch mode.
+In order to speed up our analysis, it is preferable to split the dataset into individual files in order to perform several pharmacophore alignments in parallel, using Galaxy's collection functionality.

 > ### {% icon hands_on %} Hands-on 5: Splitting ePharmaLib
 >